cfpb/consumerfinance.gov/docs/usage.md

 gulp test:acceptance # Run only acceptance (in-browser) tests on production code. gulp watch           # Watch for source code changes and auto-update a browser instance.
 ```

+## Usage: Docker

+Much of the guidance above for the "stand-alone" set-up still stands, and it is worth reviewing in full.
+Here are some things that might be different:

+- `docker-compose` takes care of running Elasticsearch for you, and all Elastisearch, MySQL, and Python output will be shown in a single Terminal window or tab. (whereever you run `docker-compose up`)
+- `manage.py`commands can only be run after you've opened up a terminal in the Python container, which you can do with `./shell.sh`
+- There is not *yet* a good way to use SSL/HTTPS, but that is in the works
+- You won't ever use these scripts: `setup.sh`, `backend.sh`, `runserver.sh`

+### How do I...

+#### Use Docker Machine

+If you used 'mac-virtualbox-init.sh', then we used Docker Machine to create a virtualbox VM, running the docker server.
+Here are some useful docker machine commands:

+- Start and stop the VM with  `docker-machine start` and `docker-machine stop`
+- get the current machine IP with `docker-machine ip`
+- if for some reason you want to start over, `docker-machine rm default`, and `source mac-virtualbox-init.sh`

+You'll need to run this command in any new terminal window or tab:

+`eval $(docker-machine env)`

+It may be helpful to run `docker-machine env` by itself, so you understand what's happening.
+Those variables are what allows docker-compose and the docker command line tool, running natively on your mac, to connect to the Docker server running inside virtualbox.

+If you use autoenv (described in the stand-alone intructions) or something similar, you might consider adding `eval $(docker-machine env)` to your .env file.
+You could also achieve the same results (and start the VM if it's not running yet) with `source mac-virtualbox-init.sh`

+Any further Docker documentation will assume you are either in a shell where you have already run `eval $(docker-machine env)`, or you are in an environment where that's not neccessary.

+#### Run manage.py commands like migrate, shell, and dbshell, and shell scripts like refresh-data.sh

+run `./shell.sh` to open up a shell *inside* the Python container.
+From there, commands like `cfgov/manage.py migrate` should run as expected.

+The same goes for scripts like `./refresh-data.sh` and `./initial-data.sh` -- they will work as expected once you're inside the container.

+#### Use PDB

+Run `./attach.sh` to connect to the TTY session where `manage.py runserver` is running.
+If the app is paused at a PDB prompt, this is where you can access it.

+#### Handle updates to Python requirements

+If Compose is running, stop it with CTRL-C. Run:

+`docker-compose build python`

+This will update your Python image.
+The next time you run `docker-compose up`, the new requirements will be in place.

+#### Set environment variables

+Your shell environment variables (and the variables in your .env file, if you are using one) are not visible to applications running in Docker.
+If you need to set variables that will be visible to Django, and in `./shell.sh`, you'll need to set them in the .python_env file, and restart the python container (it might be simpler to simple stop compose with ctrl-c, and start it again with `docker-compose up`)

+.python_env is *not* a shell script, like your .env file, ~/.bash_profile, etc. See the [Docker Compose docs](https://docs.docker.com/compose/compose-file/#env_file)

+#### Get familiar with Docker Compose, and our configurtion

+docker-compose.yml contains a sort of "recipe" for running the site.
+Each entry in the Compose file describes a component of our application stack (MySQL, Elasticsearch, and Python), and either points to a public image on Dockerhub, or to a Dockerfile in cfgov-refresh.
+You can learn a lot more about Compose files in [the docs](https://docs.docker.com/compose/compose-file/)

+Similarly, a Dockerfile contains instructions for transforming some base image, to one that suits our needs.
+The Dockerfile sitting in the top level of cfgov-refresh is probably the most interesting.
+It starts with [the public CentOS:7 image](https://hub.docker.com/_/centos/), and installs everything else neccessary to run our Python dependencies and the Django app itself.
+This file will only be executed:

+- the first time you run `docker-compose up` (or the first time after you re-create the Docker Machine VM)
+- any time you run `docker-compose build`

+That's why you need to run `docker-compose build` after any changes to /requirements/

+There are other compose subcommands you might be interested in.
+Consider [learning about](https://docs.docker.com/compose/reference/overview/) `build`, `restarts`, `logs`, `ps`, `top`, and the `-d` option for `up`.